jbakse/avalanche2/notes/notes.md

 timezones on posts don't match

 the names "prefsClean" etc are from the point of view of the dirty data, just name it prefs, let all the dirty be hidden.

+prefs is plural should be an array, rename? maybe configuration

+hardcoded "Random" in several components, fix that